ayys/gson/README.md

 ## Documentation

-GSON module exports size functions in total.
-The definition and usage examples of each of the functions is given below.
+GSON module exports size procedures in total.
+The definition and usage examples of each of the procedures is given below.

 ### json-string->scm